kailash-manasarovar/statement/docs/timeline/2021/march.md

 - She details word-for-word the sort of thing I have experienced continually in my contract tech roles, and her story very much reminds me of [my time at Adaptive](../early-years/interim.md#hired-for-sport-again) and [working for Mike Wenham](../early-years/2010.md#mike-wenham).
 - I wondered if men had gone so totally mad that they only hire us for sport these days.
 - But we've had good experiences at work too, so it doesn't make any real sense to generalize like this.
-- Today, I wonder if Anita had also starred in a series of the *female-tech-colleague-you-despise* porn genre at that role.
+- Today, I wonder if Anita had also starred in a series of the *female-tech-colleague-you-despise* porn genre.
 - I also wonder if her reverence for the CTO at Qredo was indicative of something terribly sinister and porn-network related.